Last Updated on October 19, 2020

 Not having Netflix to fall back on in moments of laziness helped me turn my attention towards more productive outlets.
 And though I love being able to communicate with the people closest to me in a moment’s notice, the feelings of solitude I had during my digital detox were quite peaceful at times and led to some much-needed introspection.

 I don’t think we have many chances to feel this sort of seclusion in today’s fast-paced and increasingly connected world.

 How My Digital Detox Changed Me

-Want to Take a Break from Technology?
-Here’s Some Tips You Can Use
+Want to do a Digital Detox?
+Here’s Some Tips

 - If your phone is the first thing you reach for in the morning, try putting it in another room when you sleep or not turning it on before a certain time.
 That way, your morning is for you alone (and your exposure to EMFs is greatly reduced).
 The same can be done with evenings.

 - If you tend to spend large chunks of time online, try breaking them up into hour-long sessions with other activities (not just a 5 minute break) in between to help refresh your mind and body.

 - Try deleting one social media app (or any app you use frequently) off your phone for a few days.
 Notice how often you feel compelled to “check in” before you realize the app is no longer quickly accessible.